JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei03/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-> As a Plant Floor Manager, I want the system to calculate the total production time for all items in a given process, so that I can have a clear understanding of the time required to complete each batch of items.
+> As a Production Manager, I want the system to calculate the total production time for all items in a given process, so that I can have a clear understanding of the time required to complete each batch of items.

 ### 1.2.
 Customer Specifications and Clarifications